midhunhk/ae-sticker-app/README.md

 The source for the stickers are at available at: https://github.com/midhunhk/artwork/tree/master/Stickers/

 ### Support the Project
-If this project has helped you out in anyway, kindly starring and or sharing the repository.
+If this project has helped you out in anyway, kindly support us by starring and or sharing the repository.
 This would help the project reach others in the community.

 ### Source Code
 Clone this repo and checkout the latest development branch.